abarela13/mta_safety_index/MVP.md

 ### arrest

-- Generating unique ids for turnstiles and turnstiles entries.
+- Cleaning the complaint data of 2020
+- Preparing data for vizualizations in tableau
+- Standarize and group similar crimes
+- Filter out irrelevant crime that travelers would be concerned with

 ### stations_coordinates